Sindrex/9dotproblem/README.md

  * **MAX_SEC:** The number of *seconds* a user has to do the test.
 Must be an integer larger than 0.
  * **SHOW_TIMER:** Whether or not the timer should be shown.
 Set with either *"true"* or *"false"*.
  * **HELP_TEXT:** What text the help button should show.
 A text string of maximum 450 characters including spaces.
+ * **REDIRECT_URL:** The URL to where the user will be redirected after the test is over.
+Set empty if you do not want the user to be directed. *Note: you also have to access the website with the parameter "redirect=true" for the user to be redirected.*
+ * **REDIRECT_TIME:** The number of *seconds* from the test is finished till the user is redirected to the REDIRECT_URL.

  *Note: the database needs to be an SQL database, preferrably using Mysql.*